[ Skip Main Nav ]

 We hope the following information will help clarify important facts about the policy debate and our commitment to ensuring student protection and success.

-Our counselors and advisors are professional, well trained, and certified.
-We hold our student advisors to the highest standards of ethics and professionalism.
+We hold our student representatives to the highest standards of ethics and professionalism.
 We monitor tens of thousands of calls with students a day to ensure a positive experience for potential students.
 Our strict standards of behavior and institutional policies are designed to protect students throughout their tenure with the University, and we do not tolerate any violation of these policies.

 University of Phoenix has established a free orientation program for all students with fewer than 24 credits – now students can experience our University before they make any financial commitment.
 This helps students fully understand the commitment it takes to attend classes and see if it’s right for them.